proglang/AlgST/README.md

 # AlgST

-AlgST is an implementation of Algebraic Session Types by Andreia Mordido et al. (unpublished).
+AlgST is an implementation of *Parameterized Algebraic Protocols* by Andreia Mordido et al. (unpublished).

 It includes a typechecker, interpreter and a simple module system.